Featured image of post How to Setup GitLab Private NPM Registry? Best Practices for Multi-Package and Permission Management

 You can directly copy this template:

-Remember to hand over the task of protecting Token to environment variables, absolutely do not hardcode the Token in the code!
+Remember to hand over the work of protecting Tokens to environment variables, never hardcode Tokens directly in the code!

 # .npmrc